-- A child has undertaken education in another jurisdiction that is equivalent to Preparatory; - A child was registered for Home Education in the year prior to enrolment in a state or non-state school; or - The Principal is satisfied the child is ready to be enrolled in Year 1 taking into account the child's attributes.
+- A child has undertaken education in another jurisdiction that is equivalent to the Preparatory Year; - A child was registered for Home Education in the year prior to enrolment in a state or non-state school; or - The Principal is satisfied the child is ready to be enrolled in Year 1 taking into account the child's attributes.

-Primary Education: Years 1-6
+PRIMARY EDUCATION: YEARS 1-6

 Children must be six years of age by 30th June in the year they enrol in Year 1.
 Parents enrol their child by contacting McDowall State School Administration from Term 1, the year preceding attendance.
-For a child entering Year 1 or on transfer from another school, the McDowall State

-School Administration will require:
+For a child entering Year 1 or on transfer from another school, the McDowall State School Administration will require: